chelsea6502/BeebEater/README.md

 > Consider BeebEater still in ALPHA until version v1.0 is released.
 Let me know of any issues you find by submitting a new issue in the "Issues" tab on this GitHub repo.
 If your issue is not already there, I don't know it exists yet.
 Thanks!

 > [!CAUTION]
 > As of December 2023, LCD and Keyboard drivers are EXTREMELY BROKEN.
 It's hard to debug right now, as I have breadboard issues.
 Tie PORTA and PORTB to ground until I can get around to it in Jan/Feb.
-You may have better luck with earlier versions.
-> The serial should still work just fine, though.
+The serial terminal still works fine.

 # Features